 What is Mobile App Consent?

-Here’s an overlook of how companies take steps to comply with global regulations:
+Here’s an overview of how companies take steps to comply with global regulations:

 - Companies are expected to provide users with the agency to select what information they do and do not want to share with third parties.
 It’s important to enable users to adjust their preferences in your app.
 Having a mobile preference center helps users select their consent settings to fit their needs while maintaining mobile app compliance.